 Deadliest Warrior: Ancient Combat Review

-By Kevin Mitchell Posted on April 24, 2012
+By Kevin Mitchell | Posted: April 24, 2012

-Deadliest Warrior: Ancient Combat is based off the hit Spike TV show, Deadliest Warrior, which pits two combatants from history against each other in a battle to the death.
+Deadliest Warrior: Ancient Combat is based on the hit Spike TV show, Deadliest Warrior, which pits two combatants from history against each other in a battle to the death.
 It was only a matter of time before games based on this concept would make their way to consoles.
 The concept is brilliant and on paper sounds like it would be an amazing experience as the show itself is very well done, but something is just lost in the transition to the game world.
-It is still able to pull off a enjoyable experience if you can look past its flaws though.
+It is still able to pull off an enjoyable experience if you can look past its flaws though.

 Ancient Combat is not a new title to the Deadliest Warrior franchise, but instead contains both of the already released downloadable titles Deadliest Warrior: The Game and Deadliest Warrior: Legends.
-It also features the DLC for both titles, some new content and even a brand new arena, the Graveyard, which will be coming to the TV show.
+It also features the DLC for both titles, some new content, and even a brand new arena, the Graveyard, which will be coming to the TV show.
 There are also six episodes from Season 3 included on a separate disc to round out all of the content included in this meager $29.99 package.

-In Deadliest Warrior: The Game you are able to pit a pirate against a ninja against a Spartan warrior against others in a 3D battleground.
-These cool what-if battles are exactly what make the show enjoyable and here in the game the concept is still awesome.
-As I select my cigar smoking pirate and square off against a Viking, my excitement is just oozing out.
+In Deadliest Warrior: The Game, you are able to pit a pirate against a ninja against a Spartan warrior against others in a 3D battleground.
+These cool what-if battles are exactly what make the show enjoyable and here in the game, the concept is still awesome.
+As I select my cigar-smoking pirate and square off against a Viking, my excitement is just oozing out.
 That is, at least, until the match ends from a single hit.
 Deadliest Warrior does not play like a traditional fighting game such as Street Fighter or even Mortal Kombat.
 While there is still a health bar, a single well-placed shot could end the fight prematurely.

-I wouldn’t say that the game lacks strategy; it’s just a different type of fighter than the aforementioned titles.
+I wouldn't say that the game lacks strategy; it's just a different type of fighter than the aforementioned titles.
 Blocking and evading is the key to survival here.
-Prior to the match you are able to select from different weapon and armor sets that you have unlocked.
+Prior to the match, you are able to select from different weapon and armor sets that you have unlocked.
 Each character comes equipped with both a short and long weapon as well as ranged attack with limited uses.
-Don’t expect to be entering in complicated combo combinations because they are nowhere to be found, but there are moves that can be entered by three buttons presses.
+Don't expect to be entering in complicated combo combinations because they are nowhere to be found, but there are moves that can be entered by three button presses.

 Fights can be over in less than ten seconds and you could be facing an opponent with a missing limb that is squirting blood all over the ground if you have a well-placed attack.
-Using your special attack when your opponent is low on health will trigger a finishing move that will more often than not chop limbs off or simply decapitate your opponent…or both.
+Using your special attack when your opponent is low on health will trigger a finishing move that will more often than not chop limbs off or simply decapitate your opponent... or both.

 Outside of a training mode and the current ghost town of an online community, there isn't much to do outside of the main ladder mode and local multiplayer.
 Here you will work your way through eight fighters and breaking up the fights are interesting mini-games that will have you chopping down meat to chopping limbs off as quick as possible.
 Completing these will unlock new weapons or armor for you to choose from at the start of the matches.
 Everything has varying stats, so picking the best weapon for your play style is integral.
 For those who enjoy dressing up their avatar, there are a few costumes that can be unlocked for completing the arcade mode with certain fighters.